csharp-cliwrap

 In this example:

-• WithStandardInputPipe(PipeSource.FromString(...): We use a string as a source of commands to send to the process.
+• WithStandardInputPipe(PipeSource.FromString(...): We use a text string as the source of commands to send to the process.
 In this case, we simply send the dir command to the cmd process.

 Additional Configuration

-CliWrap allows for additional configuration to set timeouts, the working directory, and other process parameters.
-Here’s an example of how to set a timeout for the execution of a command:
+CliWrap allows for additional configuration to set the timeout, working directory, and other process parameters.
+Here is an example of how to set a timeout for command execution:

 using System;